Pope Clement XII: Foreign policy

 Politically, however, this was not a successful papacy among the secular powers of Europe.
-When the attempt of papal forces to take over the ancient independent Republic of San Marino failed, Clement XII disavowed the arbitrary action of his legate, Cardinal Giulio Alberoni, in seizing San Marino, and restored its independence.
-He was also rebuffed in Papal claims over the Duchies of Parma and Piacenza.
+When the attempt of Papal forces to take over the ancient independent Republic of San Marino failed, Clement XII disavowed the arbitrary action of his legate, Cardinal Giulio Alberoni, in seizing San Marino, and restored its independence.
+He was also rebuffed in Papal claims over the Duchy of Parma and Piacenza.

-In August 1730 he gave permission for Victor Amadeus II of Savoy to carry out a morganatic marriage to Anna Canalis di Cumiana.
-Victor Amadeus II subsequently abdicated his throne causing great unrest in Savoy.
+In August 1730, he gave permission for Victor Amadeus II of Savoy to carry out a morganatic marriage to Anna Canalis di Cumiana.
+Victor Amadeus II subsequently abdicated his throne, causing great unrest in Savoy.

 Ecclesial activities

-In ecclesiastic affairs he issued In eminenti apostolatus, the first papal decree against the Freemasons on 28 April 1738.
+In ecclesiastic affairs he issued In eminenti apostolatus, the first papal decree against the Freemasons, on 28 April 1738.
 He canonized Saint Vincent de Paul and proceeded with vigour against the French Jansenists.
 He campaigned for the reunion of the Roman and Orthodox churches, received the Patriarch of the Coptic Church and persuaded the Armenian Patriarch to remove the anathema against the Council of Chalcedon and Pope Leo I (440–461).
-He dispatched Joseph Simeon Assemani to the East for the twofold purpose of continuing his search for manuscripts and presiding as legate over a national council of Maronites.
-He created the youngest Cardinal ever when on 19 December 1735, he named Luis Antonio Jaime de Borbón y Farnesio, Royal Infant of Spain, age 8, to the Sacred College.
+He dispatched Joseph Simeon Assemani to the East for the twofold purpose of continuing his search for manuscripts and presiding as legate over the Lebanese Council of 1736.
+He created the youngest Cardinal ever when, on 19 December 1735, he named Luis Antonio Jaime de Borbón y Farnesio, Royal Infante of Spain, age 8, to the Sacred College.

-Though he was blind and compelled to keep to his bed, from which he gave audiences and transacted affairs of state, he surrounded himself with capable officials, many of them his Corsini relatives, but he did little for his family except to purchase and enlarge the palace built in Trastevere for the Riarii, and now known as the Palazzo Corsini (the seat of the Regia Accademia dei Lincei).
-In 1754, his nephew, Cardinal Neri Corsini, founded there the famous Corsini Library.
+Though he was blind and compelled to keep to his bed, from which he gave audiences and transacted affairs of state, he surrounded himself with capable officials, many of them his Corsini relatives, but he did little for his family except to purchase and enlarge the palace built in Trastevere for the Riarii, and now known as the Palazzo Corsini (the seat of the Accademia dei Lincei).
+In 1754, his nephew, Cardinal Neri Maria Corsini, founded therein the famous Corsini Library.